contagon/evalio/docs/examples/data_loading.md

 lidar = Hilti2022.basement_2.get_one_lidar(10)
 ```

+!!! warning

-Note, there is a cost to these single data point functions; at the moment this will cause a full iteration over the dataset to find the data point.
+    There is a cost to these single data point functions; at the moment this will cause a full iteration over the dataset to find the data point.
 This is a known issue and will be fixed in the future.

 Each lidar measurement (type [LidarMeasurement][evalio.types.LidarMeasurement]) consists of a stamp and a vector of points (type [Point][evalio.types.Point]).
 The measurement follows a meticulous order, and always adhered to the following properties,

 - The measurement stamp is always at the start of the scan
 - Scans are in row-major order
 - Scans contain all points, i.e. invalid points are NOT dropped.
 This is important information that is used in some algorithms for feature extractions.
 For example, a 128x1024 scan will contain 128x1024 points